 Laminate is hard and transmits sound to the rooms below, so you need something that soaks up the sound.

 According to Home Building & Renovating, noise is a significant stressor in the home.
-Whether it’s noise between rooms in a house or between flats in multi-occupancy buildings, reducing sound transfer is essential.
+Reducing sound transfer is essential, whether it’s noise between rooms in a house or between flats in multi-occupancy buildings.

-Laminate, being thin, also allows heat to pass through, so you need an underlay that blocks heat from escaping.
+Being thin, laminate also allows heat to pass through, so you need an underlay that prevents heat from escaping.

 What’s the Best Type of Underlay for Your Laminate Floor?

-Underlays come either in roll (polyethene foam) or board (XPS) form.
-Your final choice partly depends on what lies beneath, but more importantly, what you’re trying to achieve.
+Underlays come in roll (polyethene foam) or board (XPS) form.
+Your final choice partly depends on what lies beneath but, more importantly, what you’re trying to achieve.

-Let’s compare the pros & cons of these two materials:
+Let’s compare the pros and cons of these two materials:

 Polyethylene (PE) Foam Rolls